 - Red (Sin).
-Rejecting faith in Christ.
+He teaches us what is wrong.
+Rejecting faith in Christ is sin.
 Unbelief is a sin.

 - Yellow (Righteous).
+He teaches us what is right.
 The Holy Spirit could only come when Christ leaves.
 We no longer have Christ in the flesh as the model of righteousness, so the Holy Spirit now does this work.

 He is our example of the righteousness of God.